Media Studies and Production Classes

 Four Plus One Option

 The Four Plus One program enables undergraduate students of Media Studies and Production to pursue a Master of Arts in the same major in an additional year.
 Students begin taking graduate courses during the second semester of junior year that count toward both the bachelor’s and master’s degrees.
 After earning a bachelor’s degree, Four Plus One students complete graduate course work the following year, including two summer semesters.
-Learn more about our accelerated programs.
+Learn more about the Media Studies and Production Four Plus One program.

 Introduction to Media Studies